 • Strive to keep your program manager resume to one or two pages, depending on your level of experience.

 Remembering all these tips can be difficult, especially if you're unsure where to start.
-But here's a trick: leverage the power of our online resume builder.
+But here's a trick: leverage the power of our online resume writer.

 It not only streamlines the process but also serves as an invaluable learning platform for mastering the art of resume writing.
 By following the cues provided by the resume builder, you'll gradually internalize the principles of effective application composition.